LazyRacc00n/Homomorphic_Filtering/README.md

 This filter is useful for attenuate the contribution made by the low frequencies(illumination) and amplify the contribution made by high frequencies(reflectance): The result is simultaneaous dynamic range compression and contrast enhacement.

-The costant _C_ control the sharpness of the function as it transition between deltaL and deltaH.
+The costant _C_ control the sharpness of the function as it transition between _deltaL_ and _deltaH_.

 If _gH>=1_ and _0<gL<1_ the high frequencies are amplified and the low frequencies are cutted off, _gL_ is also used to preserve the tonality of the image.